GE

 Conclusion

 AJ Bell earns its eighth consecutive Which?
 Recommended status.
 It's a genuinely well-balanced platform — cheap enough that fees don't eat your returns, but comprehensive enough that you're unlikely to outgrow it.
-The 0.25% platform charge with a cap is a fair deal, the investment range covers everything most UK investors need, and the SIPP product is one of the best value propositions in the market.
+The 0.25% platform charge with a £42/year cap is the standout feature — it means a £100,000 SIPP costs the same to run as a £20,000 ISA.

-The main reason not to choose AJ Bell is if your needs are very specific: pure Vanguard index funds (go to Vanguard), heavy share trading (go to Trading 212), or if you want someone else to manage everything (go to Nutmeg or Wealthify).
+The main reason not to choose AJ Bell is if your needs are very specific: pure Vanguard index funds (go to Vanguard), heavy share trading (go to Trading 212), or complete hand-holding (go to Nutmeg or Wealthify).
 For everyone in the middle — which is most people — AJ Bell is hard to fault.

-Ready to compare your options?
+Ready to compare?
 See our [ISA platform comparison](/posts/isa-comparison-best-stocks-shares-isa-platforms-uk-202526-fees-features-and-who-each-one-is-best-for), [ISA guide](/isa/), [pensions guide](/pensions/), and [investing hub](/investing/).

 *This article is for informational purposes only and does not constitute financial advice.
 You should seek independent financial advice before making any investment decisions.*